 What is GDPR?

-Seven principles of GDPR
+The seven principles of GDPR

 European Union has defined personal data as any information which relates to an individual.
 It can be his or her private, professional, or public life information, from a name, a photo, an email address, bank details, their posts on social networking websites, their medical information, or even, computer's IP address.